Thuynh808/Qualys-Quest-Analysis/README.md

 - Pivot tables also facilitate efficient communication and task delegation across different departments, ensuring that everyone involved in the remediation process is aligned and informed about the vulnerabilities.

 - In this section, we'll go over downloading the results from the three comprehensive security scans and creating pivot tables in Google Sheets.
-These pivot tables will be used to go along with our trend report in the next section.
+These pivot tables will be used to go along with our report in the next section.

   - **Step 1: Download Reports**
     - Navigate to the Qualys platform